melaymei/Nintendo/readme.md

 Arduino Nintendo Library
 ========================
+**It is possible that the new 1.5.7 IDE is incompatible because of the new toolchain and different timings.
+Everything below (1.0.5 and 1.5.6-r2 works)**

 This library is made to connect Nintendo Controllers to your Arduino very easy.
 Make sure you grab the right hardware, tear off some cables and use your controllers